What the experts say

 Eight men performed two intermittent-sprint tests in the heat (35C, 44% relative humidity (RH)), with either AR or PR.

 Repeated short-term exposures to severe hypoxia, alternated with similar intervals of normoxia, are recommended for performance enhancement in sports.
-However, scientific evidence for the efficiency of this method is controversial with regard to anaerobic performance.
+However, scientific evidence for the efficiency of this method is controversial about anaerobic performance.
 A study was carried out to investigate the effects on both anaerobic and aerobic performance.

 During 15 consecutive days, 20 endurance-trained men (VO2 max ~ 60 mLkg-1min-1) were exposed each day to breathing either a gas mixture (11% O2 on days 1-7 and 10% O2 on days 8-15; hypoxia group) or compressed air (control), six times for 6 min, followed by 4 min of breathing room air for a total of six consecutive cycles.
 Before and after the treatment, an incremental cycle ergometer test to exhaustion and the Wingate anaerobic test were performed.

-The results of this study demonstrated that 1 h of intermittent hypoxic exposure for 15 consecutive days has no effect on aerobic or anaerobic performance.
+The results of this study demonstrated that one hour of intermittent hypoxic exposure for 15 consecutive days does not affect aerobic or anaerobic performance.